 Braised Beef Tips is a wonderful French inspired comfort food meal.
 Make this recipe for perfect tenderloin tips with red wine steak sauce.

-Something this delicious needs to be spooned over something like mashed potatoes, but I had polenta on my mind instead.
-Creamy and cheesy, I made a batch of polenta in my Instant Pot as the beef tips cooked.
+Something as delicious as red wine steak sauce needs to be spooned over something like mashed potatoes, but I had polenta on my mind instead.
+Creamy and cheesy, I made a batch of Instant Pot polenta as the tenderloin tips cooked.
 Easy enough and it all finished at the same time!

-The simple pan sauce for this is exceptional.
+The simple red wine sauce for the braised beef tips is exceptional.

 Butter and diced shallots sauté until softened, brown sugar, red wine and beef broth get added to create the sauce that reduces and gets finished with some butter.